stevezhangzA/stephenzhang.github.io/_pages/about.md

   - /about.html
 ---

 I'm Ziqi Zhang, a Research Assitent (RA) from [School of Engineering](https://engineering.westlake.edu.cn/), [Westlake University](https://www.westlake.edu.cn/), advised by Prof. Donglin Wang (MiLab).
-My research interest includes offline Reinforcement Learning (RL) and Imitation Learning (IL).
+My research includes offline Reinforcement Learning (RL) and Imitation Learning (IL).
 Previously, I am a first year Ph.D. candidate at Tsinghua University, majored in Biology.

 Feel free to [Email](mailto:stevezhangz@163.com)  me if you would like to collerberate.